vishnuvardhan-kumar/esp8266/README.md

 Cheap [microcontroller](https://en.wikipedia.org/wiki/ESP8266) board that you can find online for <Rs 300/- (~3.5 USD) and is fully programmable.

 ### Introduction
 Got this from a hobby shop online and wanted to try writing some low-level code for it.
 The whole Arduino IDE and process seemed super unintuitive (abstracts away all the learning).
-So I decided to try writing a toolchain and some modules for it manually.
+So I decided to try writing a toolchain (using FreeRTOS) and some modules for it manually.

 Why this board makes more sense for learning (compared to let's say an ESP32):
 - Single-core CPU means you need to control the event loop manually for async operations